ON THIS PAGE

 - Definition of Medium Chain Triglycerides (MCTs).

-- Metabolism of medium chain fatty acids.
+- Metabolism of medium chain triglycerides.

 - Commonly occurring medium chain fatty acids.